Ninjalxrd/TaskTracker/README.md

-TaskTracker 📝\n
+**TaskTracker** 📝
-Your Classic iOS Notes App – Enhanced\n
+Your Classic iOS Notes App – Enhanced

 Stay organized effortlessly with TaskTracker – the familiar iOS experience you love, now supercharged with smart features:\n

-✨ Key Features\n
+✨ Key Features
-✅ Time Tracking Magic\n
+✅ Time Tracking Magic
 Know exactly how long you spend on tasks – perfect for productivity analysis!

 ✅ Personalized Aesthetics